-- a.
-For each citation, place the Standard number in the left column and the description/comment in the right column. - b.
-Use a separate line/box for each concern.
+- For each citation, place the Standard number in the left column and the description/comment in the right column. - Use a separate line/box for each concern.
 Do not combine issues.
 For instance, if a clinical fact sheet (Std.
 VII) is missing from a site that also has an affiliation agreement (Std.
 I) missing, separate them into two separate concerns.

-3. Additional Comments
+Additional Comments

-- a.
-All comments in the Self-Study Review should be factual and reflect a concern that the program does not meet a Standard.
-Opinions and suggestions are not appropriate in the Self-Study Review other than to note if the Self-Study Report is exceptional, well organized or written. - b.
-Compliments should be reserved for the Summary Page. - c.
-Use complete sentences with acceptable English grammar and spelling. - d.
-Capital letters should not be used as emphasis in the comments. - e.
-Comments should be complete.
+- All comments in the Self-Study Review should be factual and reflect a concern that the program does not meet a Standard.
+Opinions and suggestions are not appropriate in the Self-Study Review other than to note if the Self-Study Report is exceptional, well organized or written. - Compliments should be reserved for the Summary Page. - Use complete sentences with acceptable English grammar and spelling. - Capital letters should not be used as emphasis in the comments. - Comments should be complete.
 For instance, if a program has not submitted clinical fact sheets, the comment should list the specific sites and locations for which the documents are missing.
 It is not sufficient to write "Several clinical fact sheets are missing."
 Instead write "I.D.
 Clinical Fact Sheets are missing for the following affiliates: General Hospital, City, State and St. Mary's Medical Center, City, State."
 If there are sites with similar names, the city and state should be included for clarity.
-Similarly, if several affiliation agreements are lacking a termination clause, they should be listed specifically.

-- f.
-Statements should be written to reflect a lack of evidence.
+Similarly, if several affiliation agreements lack a termination clause, they should be listed specifically. - Statements should be written to reflect a lack of evidence.
 For instance, stating "rates are documented but not used in assessment" does not provide enough information.
 A suggestion would be to write: "II.C.
-Program did not submit evidence to demonstrate certification rates are used in program assessment." - g.
-Comments recommending Site-Visitors to verify information are appropriate when the item is marked NO. If all Standards are marked YES, there should be no need to direct Site-Visitors for further investigation. - h.
-Programs under Initial Accreditation will require review of more extensive documentation to verify compliance with some Standards. - Documents should be submitted to NAACLS staff in black font with instructions removed as instructed.
-The signature page, with signatures, should be included with the document.
+Program did not submit evidence to demonstrate certification rates are used in program assessment." - Comments recommending site-visitors to verify information are appropriate when the item is marked NO. If all Standards are marked YES, there should be no need to direct site visitors for further investigation. - Programs under Initial Accreditation will require review of more extensive documentation to verify compliance with some Standards.

-4. Affirmation Page
+Affirmation Page

 The last page of the Self-Study Report Review is the Affirmation Page.
 The first reader is the individual responsible for finalizing the report and submitting it to NAACLS.
 They should take the initiative to contact the second reader in a timely manner to share findings.
-If there is disagreement between the findings of the two readers, a separate dissenting report can be filed with NAACLS describing the disagreement.
-An Affirmation page must be completed before further action can be taken.
+If there is disagreement between the findings of the two self-study reviewers a separate Dissenting Report must be submitted.
+The Affirmation Page must be completed before further action can be taken.